She asks a few questions with the English she knows...

 I really wonder what those who only just got on the train thought.
 Only a few moments later, the grandma whose grandson I drew stood up from her seat.
 She had seen enough.
 She walked across the divide from her side to mine.
 She bowed.
 “Arigatou gozaimasu!” (“Thank you very much!”)—this is a really respectful way of speaking.
 I am probably less than one third her age.
 I am a foreigner on a train, with a heavy coat a few sizes too big for me and a goofy camera lens cap.
 But she shows me the utmost respect.
 She holds something small in her hands.
 Bowing, she hands it to me.
 “Nihon no purezento desu!” (“This is a present from Japan.”)
 I take it from her two hands.
 It’s a dog on a key-chain.
 It has googly-eyes.
 I smile.
 I can’t help it.
 This is the cutest thing I could ever imagine!

 In just a few minutes more, my stop arrives.
 “How was your ride here?
 Was the train OK?” my friends ask me.
 It was great, I respond.
 I got a present from Japan.

 Hi there!
 I'm Morgan.
-I'm American, lived in Germany, and now work in Kuala Lumpur.
+I'm American, lived in Germany, Malaysia, and now Germany again.
 I draw people with both hands at the same time.
-I studied math and now work in as a Product Owner in app development.
+I studied math and now work in Data Science.
 While I love learning new things in math and art, I think people are the most interesting subject!